Using Isopropyl Alcohol

 Benzene is a Class 1 solvent known to cause cancer.
 Proctor & Gamble has had many public product recalls in the Fall of 2021 due to residual amounts of Benzene in consumer hair care and skin products.

-Methanol is a Class 2 solvent known for its toxicity and for making people go blind.
+Methanol is a Class 2 solvent known for its toxicity making people go blind, even causing death.
 The FDA has published a list of banned hand sanitizers found to contain methanol.

 In section OAR 845-025-3260 Cannabinoid Concentrate and Extract Processor Requirements,